OVERVIEW

 - Increase your sense of wakefulness

 Firstly, you need to understand the human brain – which is easier said than done.
 The brain is our supercomputer that runs everything in our body.
-It controls chemical signals (hormones) which impact different elements of how we feel.
-For example, when we feel tired it’s because our brain is sending signals that increase the production of hormones in our body that make us feel tired.
+It controls chemical signals (hormones), which impact different elements of how we feel.
+For example, when we feel tired, it’s because our brain sends signals that increase the production of hormones in our body that make us feel tired.

 Effectively, nootropics work by stimulating our brain and helping to balance the chemicals within it.
 Primarily, when you take natural nootropics, they help to increase blood flow to your brain.
 This is super important as our blood contains all the essential nutrients that the brain needs to function correctly.
 Alongside this, an increase in blood flow sends more oxygen to the brain.